David Wise defends title, US gets third gold halfpipe gold

 Freestyle skier David Wise successfully defended his gold medal Thursday, breaking through on his final run to give the U.S. its third gold medal in the halfpipe at the Pyeongchang Olympics.

+”Putting all four of them into a run is certainly the most challenging thing I’ve ever done,” he said.

-It’s the seventh gold medal for the U.S. at the Pyeongchang Winter Games, five of which have come at Phoenix Snow Park.
-Chloe Kim and Shaun White won snowboard halfpipe gold last week, and Red Gerard and Jamie Anderson won at snowboard slopestyle.
+It’s the seventh gold medal for the U.S. in Pyeongchang, five of which have come at Phoenix Snow Park, including those from snowboarders Chloe Kim, Shaun White, Red Gerard and Jamie Anderson.

-The U.S. snowboard and freestyle skiing crews have accounted for 10 of the country’s 19 medals in Pyeongchang.

-Ferreira took silver with 96.40 points, and 16-year-old Nico Porteous from New Zealand got bronze.
-Porteous got the Kiwis’ second medal of the day after snowboarder Zoi Sadowski Synnott won bronze in big air to end New Zealand’s 26-year Winter Games drought.
+Ferreira took silver, and 16-year-old Nico Porteous from New Zealand got bronze.
+It was the second medal of the day for the Kiwis after snowboarder Zoi Sadowski Synnott won bronze in Big Air to end New Zealand’s 26-year Winter Games drought.

-Porteous momentarily pushed past Ferreira for the top spot with his second run, shocking even himself with a score of 94.80.
-He dropped his jaw and put his hands on his head when he first saw the result.
+Porteous was so nervous before the competition that he vomited three times, and yet on his second run, he pushed past Ferreira for the top spot, shocking even himself by landing five double corks and getting a score of 94.80.
+His jaw dropped and he pumped his arms when it was announced.

-Porteous didn’t even bother trying to top it in Run 3, cruising through the halfpipe without a trick and waiting at the bottom for the other competitors.
+Porteous didn’t even bother trying on the third run, cruising through the halfpipe without a trick and waiting at the bottom for the other competitors.

-The Americans had eyed a podium sweep in the halfpipe, with Torin Yater-Wallace and Aaron Blunck also among the favorites.
-Yater-Wallace failed to complete a clean run, including a gnarly crash midway through his third try, and Blunck’s best effort was an 84.80 on his final run.
+”I had nothing left,” Porteous said. ”That was me.
+That was all I had left in the bag.
+I hope people didn’t see that as me being cocky because I really had nothing left.
+That was the best run I’ve ever done in my life.”

+It was a clutch show for Wise, who was on track to knock out all four double corks in each of his first two runs before binding issues left him sprawled in the snow.

 —